pgarmyn/ecowitt_net/README.md

 # ecowitt_net

-This module provides a simple interface to retrieve DEVICE DATA from ecowitt.net, a data hosting service for ECOWITT meteostations.
+This module provides a simple interface to retrieve real-time or historical device data from ecowitt.net, a data hosting service for ECOWITT meteostations.

 DEPENDENCIES :